sst/guide/_chapters/setup-www-domain-redirect.md

 ![Select redirect requests screenshot]({{ site.url }}/assets/select-redirect-requests.png)

 And hit **Save** to make the changes.
-Next we'll create a CloudFront Distribution to point to this S3 Bucket.
+Next we'll create a CloudFront Distribution to point to this S3 redirect Bucket.

 ### Create a CloudFront Distribution